-Figure 7 displays the overall distribution of types of measures chosen among all signed agreements over the observation period from program start up until June 2016.
-With 64 percent, Track A (Internship) appears to be the most requested measure type, followed by Track D (Civilian Service), which is chosen by 19 percent of participants, and Track B (Training and Internship), chosen by 12 percent.
+Figure 7 displays the overall distribution of types of measures chosen among all signed agreements over the observation period from program start up until December 2016.
+With 67 percent, Track A (Internship) appears to be the most requested measure, followed by Track D (Civilian Service) which is chosen by 17 percent of participants, and Track B (Training and Internship), chosen by 11 percent.
 To date, Track C (Apprenticeship) is the least requested measure (5 percent).

 Figure 8 shows how the number of mutual obligation agreements and the types of measure chosen evolved over the observation period.
 Up until the first quarter of 2015, we observe an increasing trend in participation for all types of measures with stable proportions over time.
 In the subsequent quarter, the number of participants choosing track A continues to increase, whereas the participants choosing other measures drop.
 In the third quarter of 2015, we observe a decrease in participation with respect to all tracks.
-Note that the sharp drop of participation in Track B for this quarter is due to the fact that inscription has been temporarily suspended during the introduction of new courses within the Track and the related call for tender.
-In the most recent quarter, participation in all tracks plummets (except for Track C, which already reached zero and hence cannot decrease further).
+Note that the sharp drop of participation in Track B for this quarter is due to the fact that inscription has been temporarily suspended due to the introduction of new courses within the Track and the related call for tender.
+In the second quarter of 2016, participation in all tracks plummets (except for Track C, which already reached zero and hence cannot decrease further).
+For the third